-The tree on the left contains a listing of the service's Schemas, and under them the Tables they contain.
-A Schema in this context is just a subject grouping that contains one or more tables.
-Each schema notes in brackets the number of tables it contains; you can reveal or hide the tables by clicking on the schema node's handle.
-If the service contains only a small number of tables it may be convenient just to scroll up and down to see them all.
-But for services with hundreds or thousands of tables, you may need to restrict the displayed tables to those you're interested in.
-To do this, type one or more search terms into the Keywords field.
+You can restrict the displayed tables to those that you're interested in.
+To do this, type one or more search terms into the Find field.
 The nodes displayed in the tree will be filtered to include only those that match the search terms as you type them.
-The Name and Descrip checkboxes indicate whether you want your search terms to match tables/schemas by name and/or by description.
+The Name and Descrip checkboxes below the field indicate whether you want your search terms to match tables/schemas by name and/or by description.
 The And/Or toggle button determines whether each displayed table/schema has to match all of the search terms or just one.
 So for instance if you want to list just two tables, you can type in both table full names, uncheck the Descrip control, and set the toggle button to "Or".